Enabling SSL on Apache HTTP Server

 openssl genrsa -des3 -out ..\conf\server.key 1024

 This will generate a public/private key pair with triple DES algorithm, having 1024 bits in the private key.
-During key generation, openssl will ask a passphrase in order to secure access to private key.
-Private key is kept encrypted and this passphrase is required to access it.
-Then, we need to issue following command to create a self signed certificate with the above key pair:
+During key generation, openssl will ask a passphrase in order to secure access to the private key.
+The private key is kept encrypted and this passphrase is required to access it.
+Then, we need to issue the following command to create a self-signed certificate with the above key pair:

 openssl req -config ..\conf\openssl.cnf -new -key ..\conf\server.key -x509 -out ..\conf\server.crt

-In win32 platform we get an error related with accessing openssl.cnf file.
-Therefore we give its path with –config parameter . req –new command is normally used to issue a new certificate request, but –x509 option causes x509 structure to be output instead of new request.
-If you create server.key and server.crt with different names and in different folder other than conf, you will need to change related directives in httpd-ssl.conf file:
+On the Win32 platform, we get an error related to accessing openssl.cnf file.
+Therefore we give its path with the -config parameter.
+The req -new command is normally used to issue a new certificate request, but the -x509 option causes an x509 structure to be output instead of a new request.
+If you create server.key and server.crt with different names and in a different folder other than conf, you will need to change related directives in the httpd-ssl.conf file:

 SSLCertificateFile "E:/work/tools/Apache2.2/conf/server.crt"